humanist-bean/mountainai-svelte/README.md

  - Databases: I used Firebase Storage for images and firestore for text data

- - Deployment: I deployed the flask server to google app engine, and the SvelteKit site to firebase
+ - Deployment: I deployed the flask server that serves the FastAI model to google app engine, and the SvelteKit site to firebase

  - Authentication: I used Firebase Auth